Frequently Asked Questions - U.S. Marine Highway Program (USMHP)

 Developmental phase or Marine Highway Transportation Planning Activities, as defined in the FY 2025 USMHP Notice of Funding Opportunity (NOFO).
 Projects for development phase or Marine Highway Transportation Planning Activities that do not include any construction activities will be less competitive than those Projects that will result in construction.

 Only projects that serve U.S. Marine Highway Routes designated by the Secretary of Transportation are eligible to apply for USMHP grant funds.
-Currently, there are 31 Designated U.S. Marine Highway Routes.

-What are some common application mistakes to avoid?
+What are some common application mistakes?

 A few helpful hints: